avinashmidathada/amazon-chime-sdk-js-dev/guides/06_Meeting_Events.md

 |`videoInputFailed`      |The camera selection failed.
 |`signalingDropped`      |The WebSocket failed or closed with an error.
 |`receivingAudioDropped` |A significant number of receive-audio packets dropped.
+|`sendingAudioFailed`    |Audio packets are not being sent out for a considerable timespan
+|`sendingAudioRecovered` |Recovery from `sendingAudioFailed` as audio packets are being sent.

 <br>